 Hypercasual App Life Cycle

-The custom date range picker is disabled for Align by Launch, however you can click and drag on a selected time frame within the chart to zoom into a specific time period.
+The custom date range picker is disabled for Align by Launch; however, you can click and drag on a selected time frame within the chart to zoom into a specific time range.

-NOTE: When Align by Launch is engaged, soft launch data previous to the worldwide launch is discarded.
+Note: When Align by Launch is engaged, soft launch data previous to the worldwide launch is discarded (however this data can be restored on the graph by clicking on Display pre-launch data under the dropdown next to the Align By Launch button).
 This can affect cumulative measurements like RPD or cumulative Downloads or Revenue.
 When there are more than ten entities on a launch-aligned graph, precision can be reduced.
 Store Intelligence data goes back to 2012 for iOS and 2014 for Android (improved regional coverage starting 2016).
 Apps that were published before those dates will be launch-aligned to the first day with available data.